Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 5 HACIENDA CONCEPCIÓN–PUERTO MALDONADO–LIMA

-Return to Puerto Maldonado and fly to Lima, where the remainder of your day is at leisure and you will be met by your Tour Director.
+Return to Puerto Maldonado and fly to Lima, where you will be met by your Tour Director.

 Day 6 LIMA